Cohomology of abelian arrangements: Introduction

-\begin{rmk} While the weight filtration on the cohomology of the complement of a linear or toroidal arrangement is trivial (by \cite{looijenga}), for an abelian arrangement it is always interesting.
+\begin{rmk} While the weight filtration on the cohomology of the complement of a hyperplane or toric arrangement is trivial (by \cite{looijenga}), for an abelian arrangement it is always interesting.
 For example, consider a punctured elliptic curve $M(\cA)=E\smallsetminus\{p_1,\dots,p_\ell\}$.
-Here, the first filtered piece of $H^1(M(\cA);\Q)$ consists of the image of the restriction map from $H^1(E;\Q)$, which is neither trivial nor surjective. \end{rmk}
+Here, the first filtered piece of $H^1(M(\cA);\Q)$ consists of the image of the restriction map from $H^1(E;\Q)$, which is neither trivial nor surjective.
+This can be seen in the short exact sequence